charmed-kubernetes/kubernetes-docs/pages/k8s/1.23/charm-docker-registry.md

 The recommended way to delete images from the registry is to use the `rmi` action.
-If necessary, this charm can be configured to [allow deletion][storage-delete] of blobs and manifests by digest by setting the `storage-delete` config option to `true`:
+If necessary, this charm can be configured to allow deletion of blobs and manifests by digest by setting the `storage-delete` config option to `true`:

 ```bash